 2. The original script was set at an all-girl prep school, involved a copycat killer helping the cops track Michael and was designed to go straight-to-video

 There both is and isn’t an H20 without Jamie Lee Curtis.
 She’s the reason the film became what it did, but there was probably going to be a Halloween 7 with or without her.
-As Robert Zappia revealed in Anchor Bay’s “Blood is Thicker than Water – The Making of H20,” prior to Curtis’ involvement he’d already been contracted by Dimension Films and Moustapha Akkad to pen the script for a direct-to-video sequel to Halloween 6.
+As Robert Zappia revealed in Anchor Bay’s “Blood is Thicker than Water – The Making of H20,” prior to Curtis’ involvement he’d already been contracted by Dimension Films and Moustapha Akkad to pen the script for a direct-to-video Halloween 6 sequel.
 When it was decided to simply ignore 6’s convoluted ending, he was freed to create his own concept of Michael stalking an all-girl prep school where one of the students would somehow be related to him.
 Moreover, he threw in a slight Silence of the Lambs element of a copycat killer helping the police catch Michael.
 The working title: Halloween: Two Faces of Evil.

 Curtis’ sudden involvement was a curveball, but it didn’t force Zappia to drop his script completely.
-He was told by Bob Weinstein to integrate Laurie into his pre-existing concept about the prep school, which was eventually changed from all girl to coed, and he had to also incorporate all the ideas Curtis and Williamson had come up with independent of him.
+He was told by Dimension’s Bob Weinstein to integrate Laurie into his pre-existing concept about the prep school, which was eventually changed from all girl to coed, and he had to also incorporate all the ideas Curtis and Williamson had come up with independent of him.

 3. That’s the voice of Spongebob doing his best Donald Pleasence impression over the opening credits